The sum of a finite group of weights of a Hopf algebra: Introduction

-In what follows, we will work over a commutative integral domain $R$.
-Note that there is an analogue of the first equation above for any $R$-algebra $H$ that is a free $R$-module - for linear characters, or {\it weights}: given an algebra map $\la : H \to R$, we define a {\it left $\la$-integral} of $H$ to be any (nonzero) $\lal \in H$ so that $h \cdot \lal = \la(h) \lal$ for all $h \in H$.
+In what follows, we work over a commutative integral domain $R$.
+Note that there is an analogue of the first orthogonality relation for any $R$-algebra $H$ that is a free $R$-module.
+Namely, given a linear character (i.e., algebra map or {\it weight}) $\la : H \to R$, define a {\it left $\la$-integral} of $H$ to be any (nonzero) $\lal \in H$ so that $h \lal = \la(h) \lal$ for all $h \in H$.
 One can similarly define right and two-sided $\la$-integrals in $H$.
 (For instance, the $\theta_\chi$'s above, are two-sided $\chi$-integrals for any weight $\chi$.)
-Then we have the following result (and similar results hold for right $\la$-integrals too):
+Then the following result holds in any algebra:

 \begin{lemma} If $\la \neq \nu$ are weights of $H$ with corresponding nonzero left integrals $\lal, \La^\nu_L$ respectively, then $\nu(\lal) = 0 = \lal \La^\nu_L$. \end{lemma}

 \begin{proof} Choose $h$ so that $\la(h) \neq \nu(h)$.
 Then